artemave/assert-raisins/README.md

 - fast
 - runs test for a line number (failing tests can be rerun by copying a line from a stacktrace)
-- loads test files before initial `--inspect-brk` breakpoint (breakpoints can be set when the debugger pops up, as an alternative to inserting `debugger` everywhere)
+- inspector friendly (copies debug url to clipboard; loads test files before initial `--inspect-brk` breakpoint)
 - no nesting (nested `describe`/`context`s spread test setup all over the test file, making it difficult to follow)
 - no separate `after*` callbacks (instead each `before*` can register cleanup)